-The Academy will inform the local authority of any pupil who fails to attend school regularly, or has been absent without the school's permission for a continuous period of 10 school days or more, at such intervals as are agreed intervals determined by the Secretary of State.
+The Academy will inform the local authority of any pupil who fails to attend school regularly, or has been absent without the school's permission for a continuous period.

 13. Training

 - The Academy has a commitment to training and attendance at inter-agency child protection/safeguarding meetings.
 Time will be given to enable this commitment to be met - The DSL will receive relevant training at least every two years in child protection and interagency working - All staff (full or part-time, permanent or temporary and voluntary) and the Principal will receive relevant training and up-dating at least every three years - All new members of staff (including volunteers) will undergo an induction that includes familiarisation with the Academy's Safeguarding and Child Protection Policy and identification of their child protection training needs - Training will be organised by the DSL following a programme drawn up by the Principal in consultation with the DSL, and agreed by the Governing Body - The DSL will be expected to cascade learning to the wider staff group via meetings and any other appropriate methods.